goldenson/maximeorefice/_posts/2020-03-08-investing.markdown

 This account is a huge advantage in Canada, as you don't pay taxes on capital gains.
 This means if your money double in 10 years you will be tax exempt on it.

-### 3. Bitcoin
+### 3. Cryptocurrency

-I believe in crypotocurrency and I only own Bitcoin.
+I believe in a world lead by technology as software is eating the world.

-You can buy bitcoin without any commission fees in Canada on [BullBitcoin](https://bullbitcoin.com/).
+I only own Bitcoin.
+If you are looking to buy some in Canada with the lowest commission fees, try [BullBitcoin](https://bullbitcoin.com/).

 ### Links